DenialAndError1337/RelayHound/README.md

 ## ⚠️ Scope and Intended Use

-**RelayHound is a passive reconnaissance tool.
+**RelayHound is a read-only reconnaissance tool.
 It does not perform any exploitation.**

+Note: RelayHound does make active network connections to target systems.
+It authenticates against SMB, LDAP, MSSQL and other services to enumerate their configuration.
+It will appear in authentication logs and generate network traffic.

 All checks are read-only enumeration queries.
 No authentication is coerced, no tickets are relayed, no objects are modified, and no payloads are executed.
 Command suggestions shown in the output (e.g. `printerbug.py`, `ntlmrelayx.py`) are informational text only and are never run by the tool.